mnyamor/todolist/README.md

      $ npm -v

 ### Running the project
+ Ensure you have webpack and webpack dev server installed globally.
+To do this, run:
+    $ npm install webpack -g
+    $ npm install webpack-dev-server -g

 Once you are in your project folder.
 You can now run the app by typing the following:

+    $ npm install
+    $ bower install
     $ npm start

 You should now be see the following